NextGenSec-Github/Cybersecurity/Confidentiality/Encryption/Homomorphic Encryption/What is Homomorphic Encryption.md

 Learn more about the technical intricacies of this cryptographic magic in our repository's [Homomorphic Encryption](/Confidentiality/Encryption/Homomorphic_Encryption/README.md) section.

-Homomorphic encryption, the ultimate blend of security, privacy, and quantum resilience, is a critical tool for data privacy and security in today's digital world. 🌐🔒💻
+Homomorphic encryption, the ultimate blend of security, privacy, and quantum resilience, it is a tool that will be critical for data privacy and security in the future of the digital world. 🌐🔒💻